 SOPs improve your bottom line.

-While they don’t make money directly, every SOP you create makes your agency that little bit more efficient.
-Time is saved because your people aren’t coming up with self-made processes or asking others to help them.
-That saved time means more completed tasks, ultimately resulting in more money from clients.
+While they don’t make money directly, every SOP you create makes your agency more efficient.
+Time is saved because your people aren’t creating ad hoc processes or asking others for help.
+This saved time means more completed tasks, ultimately resulting in more revenue from clients.

 Then, there’s the error-catching aspect of SOPs.